 Dieting to lose weight during pregnancy is not recommended, even for obese women, because some weight gain is essential for the fetus to develop normally.
 Dieting reduces the supply of nutrients to the fetus.

 Sometimes a pregnant woman gains weight because she is retaining fluid.
-Fluid may be retained because when she lies flat, the enlarging uterus interferes with blood flow from the legs back to the heart.
+Fluid may be retained later in pregnancy because when she lies flat, the enlarging uterus interferes with blood flow from the legs back to the heart.
 Lying on one side, preferably the left side, for 30 to 45 minutes 2 or 3 times a day may relieve this problem.
 Wearing elastic support stockings may also help.

-Drugs and Dietary Supplements:
+Drugs and dietary supplements:

 Pregnancy doubles the amount of iron needed.
 Most pregnant women need an iron supplement because the average woman does not absorb enough iron from food to meet the requirements of pregnancy.
 If a woman has anemia or develops anemia during pregnancy, she may need to take a larger dose of iron than other pregnant women.
 Iron supplements may cause mild stomach upset and constipation.